tudsat-rocket/sam/README.md

 # Running

-To run for debugging purposes:
+To run for debugging purposes (`--release` recommended for simulations):

 ```
-cargo run
+$ cargo run
 ```

 # Installation